shubacca/EngineeringArchitectureSummaries/README.md

 # Engineering Architecture Summaries
-Summaries of different companies and their architectures
+Summaries of different companies and their ML architectures - an ongoing blog